bioboot/bimm143_W25/setup.md

 Please install [XQuartz](https://www.xquartz.org) a windowing environment required by some R packages. **N.B.
 This is only required on macs**.
 Download the linked DMG file (e.g. `XQuartz-2.8.1.dmg`).
 Once fully downloaded, double click to launch the installer and follow the regular steps.

-### (Optional) Apple Xcode Developer Tools (Mac only)
-Only a subset of folks who wish to install R packages from source code (rather than the default binary packages) will need to have Apple's command line tools.
-I can walk you through this process in class or office hours.
-Essentially, it boils down to opening a terminal and typing the following command: `xcode-select --install`  Don't worry if you don't know what this means yet as I will explain when we get to this point in the course.